 Some downsides of some quats are that their effectiveness can be limited by hard water, layers of soap can interfere with their action, they can be irritating to the skin or eyes, and they can be corrosive or toxic.
 Like we said before, make sure you read the label and select the best quat(s) out there.

-Historically, bleach, a well-known chlorine-based compound, has been used to blanch clothing, disinfect pools and disinfect surfaces too.
+Historically, bleach, a well-known chlorine-based compound, has been used to blanch clothing and disinfect pools and surfaces.

-These solutions are inexpensive and have relatively quick kill times against a wide variety of harmful microorganisms.
-The problem with these types of solutions is that they can be corrosive, cause discoloration, and irritation if not used properly.
-Fortunately, there's another oxidant on the market that is much more user-friendly, cost-effective, and gentle enough to use within homes and businesses.
+These inexpensive solutions have relatively quick kill times against various harmful microorganisms.
+The problem with these types of solutions is that they can be corrosive, and cause discoloration and irritation if not used properly.
+Fortunately, another oxidant on the market is much more user-friendly, cost-effective, and gentle enough to use within homes and businesses.

-If you're thinking this is our solution of choice, then you got that right buddy!
+If you think this is our solution of choice, then you got that right, buddy!

 Hypochlorous Acid (HOCl): This is our specialty.
 HOCl is a solution in the chlorine-based compound family.
 It has a favorable user profile and a long history behind it in the medical community.

 In the world of disinfectants, there are so many to choose from, and we've just listed a few.
-You should still do your research on surface disinfectants for everyone's safety and select one with a broad spectrum of applications against various germs—even COVID-19.
+You should still research surface disinfectants for everyone's safety and select one with a broad spectrum of applications against various germs—even COVID-19.

-Your choice of disinfectant is something your sanitizing and disinfecting business is going to stand by, so it should be recognized by the EPA.
-You'll be educating the consumer about your products and they're going to want to hear things like "EPA approved," which is why Germinator only uses products that are registered and scientifically backed.
+Your choice of disinfectant is something your sanitizing and disinfecting business will stand by, so it should be recognized by the EPA.
+You'll be educating the consumer about your products, and they will want to hear things like "EPA approved," which is why Germinator only uses registered and scientifically backed products.